arif-rachim/yalla/README.md

 **API**
 ---

 Yalla uses ES 2015 String literal for html templating, yallajs API is very simple, making yalla js almost invisible in your code.
-This makes your app not have boilerplate.
+This makes your application smells good and no boilerplate.

 Overview
 --------